Cosby lawyers want jurors to hear from accuser's confidante - Philly

 Two weeks in, Cosby's case is rapidly winding down.

-O'Neill is telling jurors that there are only a few more days of testimony.
+O'Neill told jurors that there are only a few more days of testimony.
 Cosby lawyer Tom Mesereau went into the case predicting it would last about a month.

 A pair of drug experts - one for the prosecution and one for the defense - spent Thursday debating one of the case's enduring mysteries: What drug did he give his chief accuser on the night she says he molested her?